DecisionNeurosciencePsychopathology/redcap_in_r/kexin_data_cleaning/README.md

 At the end, use "warnings()" to retrieve all warning messages
 ## Steps
 ### STEP1
-**Load Access form, split it into non-checkbox variables and checkbox variables, map non-checkbox Access variables to Redcap variables**
+#### Load Access form, split it into non-checkbox variables and checkbox variables, map non-checkbox Access variables to Redcap variables
 1.1.
 Get `formname`, `vm`, `ifbl` (if is a baseline form)
 1.2.
 Read form, filter out subjects that are not ours.
 1.3.
-Convert CDATE to "yyyy-mm-dd" format.
+Convert `CDATE` to "yyyy-mm-dd" format.
 Create a copy fo the column.
-Combine ID+CDATE to make a new column called IDDATE.
-Check if any ID is duplicated for baseline forms or IDDATE for non-baseline forms.
-Remove the rows that contain duplicated IDs or IDDATEs and save the data seperately.
+Combine ID+CDATE to make a new column called `IDDATE`.
+Check if any `ID` is duplicated for baseline forms or `IDDATE` for non-baseline forms.
+Remove the rows that contain duplicated `ID`s or `IDDATE`s and save the data seperately.
 1.4.
 Save chkbx vars to 'raw_nonch' and non-chkbx vars to df: 'raw_chk'
 1.5.
 Calculated fields will not be transferred.
 Remove them from the dataframe.
 1.6. variable map: replace access variables with redcap variable names.
 After var mapping, new colnames should contain only CDATE, IDDATE, and redcap variables, and there should be no duplicated column name.
-**Return**
+#### Return
 * `RAWDATA`: Access variables to be transferred
 * `raw_nonch`: Non-checkbox variables to be transferred.
 Variabels are mapped to be Redcap variables
 * `raw_chk`: Checkbox variables to be transferred.
-* `vm`: Varmap
+* `vm`: Variable map for the form being cleaned

+### STEP2
-### STEP4 fix data with systematic issues (eg: shifted range) identified in 'var_map'
+#### Fix data with systematic issues identified in 'var_map'
+2.1. <u>range_fix</u>: Values in Redcap is shifted from the values in Access, eg: 1 in Access refer to 0 in Redcap.
+Use mapvalues() to fix the issue.
+2.2. <u>range_allowed</u>: Range allowed in Access is different from the range allowed in Redcap.
+If the value is out-of-range, write the info in log_out_of_range.
+Replace the value with NA and write in log_replace
+2.3 <u>date</u>: Convert date data into format "yyyy-mm-dd".
+Original data must be in format "month date year".
+After converting, check if date is within (-100,+20) years of today; stop if not.
+2.4 <u>value_set</u>: Import a certain value for every row in the form
+2.5 <u>value_set2</u>:
-### STEP5 Excluding checkbox variables: Report out-of-range values AND if replace_w_na=T, replace them with NA.
+### STEP3 Excluding checkbox variables: Report out-of-range values AND if replace_w_na=T, replace them with NA.
-### STEP7 for checkbox (fix_what1)
+### STEP4 for checkbox (fix_what1)
-### STEP8 match checkbox variabels with other variabels using matching_id or IDDATE
+### STEP5 match checkbox variabels with other variabels using matching_id or IDDATE
-### STEP9 branching (fix_what2)
+### STEP6 branching (fix_what2)

 ### OTHER: double check accross forms (eg: ham)